Callum McGregor: International career

 Making his debut in October 2013, McGregor made five appearances and scored one goal for the Scotland national under-21 football team.
 He was added to the full Scotland squad for the first time in August 2014, soon after he broke into the Celtic first team.

 In October 2017, McGregor was once again included in the full squad for two 2018 World Cup qualifiers against Slovakia and Slovenia, but remained on the bench during both games.
 He made his debut a month later, starting in a friendly against the Netherlands.
 In late 2020 he scored in penalty shootouts against both Israel and Serbia as Scotland won the 2018–19 UEFA Nations League C playoffs and qualified for the UEFA Euro 2020 finals tournament (played in 2021; delayed by the COVID-19 pandemic in Europe), their first such achievement in 23 years.
 He scored his first international goal during the final group fixture of the tournament against Croatia.

+McGregor was selected in the Scotland squad for UEFA Euro 2024.
+He played in the opening game of the tournament against hosts Germany on 14 June 2024; his 31st birthday, in a 5–1 defeat in Munich.
+In Scotland's second fixture on 19 June, McGregor assisted Scott McTominay's opening goal as the team drew 1–1 with Switzerland.
+He went on to start against Hungary in the third match on 23 June, which Scotland lost 1–0 to finish bottom of Group A with one point from three matches.

+On 9 August 2024, after winning 63 caps, McGregor announced his retirement from international football.

 Personal life

 McGregor was a pupil at Lochend Community High School in Easterhouse.

-In February 2016, McGregor was stopped by the police and charged with drunk driving, having already been convicted and banned for speeding the previous year; he was later disqualified for a year.
+In February 2016, McGregor was stopped by the police and charged with driving under the influence of alcohol, having already been convicted and banned for speeding the previous year; he was later disqualified for 12 months.